byte-foundry/tutorial-content/content/The Collection/TheCollection.md

 ![Creating a new family](TheCollectionName.gif)

 As previously stated, the Collection is an area in Prototypo where you can access your previous projects.
 You can create new typeface families by clicking the "Create new family" button.
-This will pop up a window allowing you to choose a family style (Elzevir, Grotesk or Fell) and a family name.
+This will pop up a window allowing you to choose a family style (Elzevir, Grotesk or Fell) and a family name or create your own by choosing a name.

 ### Family Actions & Variants Actions